Encoding and output

 Photoelectric encoder keyboards use light beams interrupted by slotted shutters to encode keystrokes.
 Each light beam encodes a single bit of output.
 The output codes are defined by the presence or absence of slots or holes for each light beam.
 The following illustration depicts a generalised idea of how such a keyboard functions:

 Although patents for such arrangements go back at least as far as 1945, the oldest known such keyboard at present is Invac’s PK-144 that was advertised in 1962.
 Invac first filed a patent in 1960 for an encoder designed around a manual typewriter.
 (Monroe had previously filed US patent 2641753 “Photoelectric keyboard” in 1951 for a photoelectric encoding keyboard for calculators.)
 Shortly afterwards, they developed a dedicated photoelectric keyboard.
 Invac’s models used a ball bearing tray interlock to physically prevent more than one key being pressed simultaneously, as well as solenoid-driven latch to keep the shutter in place long enough to register the output.

 Various manufacturers designed self-encoding switches (referred to as “encoding” or “coding” switches).
 These are discrete switches that directly output the binary code of the character they represent, rather than a complex mechanical assembly such as the aforementioned photoelectric keyboards.
 As a result, all the switches within such a keyboard sit on a common bus at least eight bits wide: one VCC line to power all the switches, and seven output lines to receive the output bits, such as the ASCII codes of each switch.
 The switches are supplied by the manufacturer unconfigured, and they are each set to their appropriate code when the keyboard is assembled.
 This takes the form of clipping or bending terminals, or fitting interconnecting pieces between the switch and each bus line.

-The earliest known type is Micro Switch KB, introduced in 1966.
+The earliest known type is Micro Switch KB, introduced around 1964.
 These provided 8-bit output.
 Around 1969, Mechanical Enterprises introduced an encoding keyboard switch model within their Mercutronic family.
 These provided ten output bits (eleven in the patent), and were solderless, using conductive lines on the back of adhesive tape to form the bus.
 The diagram below is based on the Mercutronic design, simplified to 7-bit output: